hpe-dev-incubator/hpe-dev-portal/content/blog/integrating-k8sgpt-to-empower-kubernetes-with-ai-in-hpe-greenlake-for-private-cloud-enterprise.md

 [K8sGPT]( https://github.com/k8sgpt-ai/k8sgpt) is an open source project designed to address common and complex issues within K8s cluster using AI.
 It leverages large language models (LLMs) to enhance troubleshooting, streamline processes, and improve K8s management.
 K8sGPT supports various [AI backends](https://docs.k8sgpt.ai/reference/providers/backend/) (also called providers), including [OpenAI](https://openai.com/), [Amazon Bedrock](https://aws.amazon.com/bedrock/), [Azure OpenAI](https://azure.microsoft.com/en-us/products/cognitive-services/openai-service), [Google Gemini](https://ai.google.dev/docs/gemini_api_overview) as well as [LocalAI](https://github.com/mudler/LocalAI).

-The LocalAI is an open source project that provides an alternative to OpenAI’s offerings for local inferencing.
+LocalAI is an open source project that provides an alternative to OpenAI’s offerings for local inferencing.
 It does not require a GPU and can run on consumer-grade hardware without high-end computing resources.
 By deploying AI solutions within the local infrastructure and keeping all processes in-house, it avoids the costs associated with external AI services and ensures better data sovereignty and privacy.

 The following sections describe the process to deploy K8sGPT using LocalAI as its backend to empower K8s cluster with AI capabilities in HPE GreenLake for Private Cloud Enterprise.